 Organised resources for home education – UK based

-This excellent site provides a good compromise between building your own resources and using someone else’s.
+This site provides a good compromise between building your own resources and using someone else’s.
 It is based on Charlotte Mason’s ideas about education, and the need for good ‘living’ books.
 There are extensive reading lists for each year and a 36-week schedule to follow, if you want to.
 It emphasises flexibility, and the importance of adapting to your own family’s needs.
 Best of all, the entire curriculum is free.
-You can find many of the recommended books free as e-books; you may find others at your library.
+You can find many of the recommended books free as e-books.
+You may find others at your library.

 This site includes interactive tutorials and worksheets for students of all ages up to GCSE level.
 They offer English, maths and science, aligned with the UK national curriculum.

 This site has been established as a complete online secondary school since 2005.
 They welcome students from all ability levels who can study a range of subjects, from Key Stage 3 through to A-levels.